Starlink Prices and Plans

 Priority Plans (Business, Maritime, Commercial)

-Priority plans are Starlink's commercial tier, designed for businesses, fleet operators, maritime users, and anyone who needs higher network priority, a public IP address, telemetry tools, and priority support.
-These plans were restructured into Local Priority and Global Priority.
+Priority plans are Starlink's commercial tier, designed for businesses, fleet operators, maritime users, and anyone who may need higher network priority, public IP options, telemetry tools, and priority support.
+Starlink now separates these into Local Priority and Global Priority.

 Local Priority (In-Country Use)